pierresantana/intershrink/README.md

+First, make sure to apply on our [oponenning](https://interlink.breezy.hr)!

 ## React Challenge

 The challenge consists on a **landing page** capable of generating a functional, shortened *link* based on an *input* of a URL.
 This project will evaluate the developer' skills and code quality when transforming a *layout* in a functional prototype, along with the backend and frontend properly separated.